Yes, you can sell a car with a lien — here’s how

 1. Contact your lender

-While you are repaying your loan, the lender holds the lien on the car.
-If you default, the lender can then take the car because they are the lien holder.
+While you are repaying your loan, the lender holds a lien on the car.
 When you pay off the loan, the lender files for a lien release, and you gain full vehicle ownership.
 As such, you must get a payoff amount and permission from the lender — the lienholder on your vehicle — to sell.

 This information will help you determine how much you need to sell the car for to fully repay the debt.
 This step is also important because the loan payoff amount may differ from the outstanding balance on your loan statement.
 There may even be early payoff fees that increase the final cost of your loan.

 You’ll also want to ask the lienholder about other stipulations regarding selling the vehicle.
-These might include the proper steps to transfer the car’s title to a new owner if you’re selling the vehicle to a private owner and not a dealership.
+These might include the proper steps to transfer the car’s title to a new owner if you sell the vehicle to a private owner, not a dealership.

 2. Research your car’s value